TO MATCH PRIVATE EQUITY FIRMS AND EXECUTIVES, BLOCK OUT THE NOISE

-“Finding the right person to lead these companies is so critical because shareholders are expecting a return on investment within a certain timeframe,” says Baillie Parker, a Partner at ON Partners.
+“Finding the right person to lead these companies is so critical because shareholders are expecting a return on investment within a certain time frame,” says Baillie Parker, a Partner at ON Partners.
 “They may need the right person to turn around a company that’s in distress, or they may need someone to rapidly drive growth.
 A private equity firm’s success is directly tied to the person leading the company.”

-Smart Business spoke with Parker about how private equity firms can increase their chances of finding the right executive.
+We spoke with Parker about how private equity firms can increase their chances of finding the right executive.